Test your knowledge

 4.

-True.
-Total amount paid and number of shares bought are the two factors that yield the average price per share.
+Total amount paid divided by number of shares bought.
+This yields the average price you paid per share.

 5.